Ever thought about how filthy your smartphone is before holding up to your face or snapping a picture of that tasty treat to share on Instagram?

 Is Your Phone Really Dirty?

-While Google, Motorola, Apple, and other major manufacturers don't recommend using any kind of chemicals on their devices, a cursory search of the internet yields considerable anecdotal evidence that, used sparingly and carefully, ethyl or isopropyl alcohol will not cause damage.
+While most major manufacturers don't recommend using any kind of chemicals on their devices, a cursory search of the internet yields considerable anecdotal evidence that, used sparingly and carefully, ethyl or isopropyl alcohol will not cause damage.

 If you feel it is absolutely necessary to do a deeper cleaning, you can use a solution consisting of 40% ethyl or isopropyl alcohol and 60% distilled water.